AvakasLab/avakaslab.github.io/_pages/about.md

 Current Projects
 ======
-1. CanSat for Highschool Space Education
+1. Training kits for Space Education in Highschool
-2. Development CubeSat Operation System
+2. Development of CubeSat Operating System (OS)
-3. Simulation of Satellite for Low Earth Orbit (LEO) Mission
+3. Development of Dynamics Simulation of Satellite for Low Earth Orbit (LEO) Mission

 How to Get Involved
 ======